-After almost being caught, master thief and safe cracker Nick Wells and Montréal club owner decides to retire, but his fence Max convinces him to try one more heist.
+After almost being caught, master thief and safe cracker and Montréal club owner Nick Wells (Robert De Niro) decides to retire, but his fence Max (Marlon Brando) convinces him to try one more heist.
 However, this heist breaks his rule about stealing in his hometown.
 However, the target is a French scepter that is made of gold and jewels.
 It a European treasure worth millions.

-Nick wants to marry his girlfriend Diane, but she refuses while he is a thief.
+Nick wants to marry his girlfriend Diane (Angela Bassett), but she refuses while he is a thief.

 Director Frank Oz unites two godfathers, Marlon Brando (playing in the first Godfather) and Robert De Niro (playing in the sequel).
-The two of them act well together as does Edward Norton and Angela Basset.
-This is a great heist film and while I am not a fan of making criminals seem heroic, this is a great film.
+The two of them act well together as do Bassett and Norton.
+The chemistry between all of the characters is what strings the movie together in a satisfying way.
+This is a great heist film and while I am not a fan of making criminals seem heroic, I did find this movie enjoyable and well entertaining.

 PARENTAL CONCERNS: Violence and strong language

 Do you agree or disagree with my review?
 Let me know in the comments below and tell me another movie you’d like me to review.
 Enjoy what you see?
 Check out my review of The Dark Knight Rises.
 Don’t forget to like, share, and subscribe for more posts like this one.